 Once again, it has a poor vertical viewing angle.
 This monitor isn't a good choice if you often share your screen with someone standing beside you.

 After calibration to the 6500K white point, the accuracy is fantastic, and there are no noticeable issues.
 Gamma is extremely close to the sRGB target curve, and the color temperature is very close to the 6500K target.
-Colors are far more accurate, and they're no longer oversaturated.
+Colors and the white balance are improved too.

 It has an excellent SDR color gamut.
 It can display the entire sRGB color space used by most desktop and web content, as well as most games.
 Coverage of the wider Adobe RGB color space is decent but might be too low for professional users.